uuazed/numerapi/README.md

         submission-status               checks the submission status
         submit                          Upload predictions from file.
-        transactions                    List all your deposits and withdrawals. user                            Get all information about you!
-DEPRECATED... version                         Installed numerapi version.
+        transactions                    List all your deposits and withdrawals. user                            Get all information about you!...
+        version                         Installed numerapi version.